 It seems that the leader’s heart guided him to find the appropriate scriptural verse to reach the correct solution to the problem of his ignorance regarding Yahweh’s truth of the matter.

 Maybe we should proceed to do an investigation into what a person’s heart is all about and how it leads to such thinking.
-This means we are gonna be saddling the hosses again and heading out on the trail of truth.

 The two Hebrew words translated as heart in Scriptures are leb meaning the mind and lebab meaning the inner man, mind (innermost self of the mind) (Hebrew English Lexicon #3824).
 Leb and lebab are translated in the Greek Septuagint as kardia meaning “the thoughts or feelings (mind) (Strongs Greek #2588).”